Generalized Laplacian Regularized Framelet Graph Neural Networks: Preliminaries

+Framelet is a type of wavelet frame.
+The study by \cite{Sweldens1998} is the first to present a wavelet with a lifting scheme that provides a foundation in the research of wavelet transform on graphs.
+With the increase of computational power, \cite{HammondVandergheynstGribonval2009} proposed a framework for the wavelet transformation on graphs and employed Chebyshev polynomials to make approximations on wavelets. \cite{Dong2017} further developed tight framelets on graphs.
+The new design has been applied for graph learning tasks \citep{ZhengZhouGaoWangLioLiMontufar2021} with great performance enhancement against the classic GNNs.
+The recent studies show that framelet can naturally decompose the graph signal and re-aggregate them effectively, achieving a significant result on graph noise reduction \citep{ZhouLiZhengWangGao2021} with the use of a double term regularizer on the framelet coefficients.
+Combing with singular value decomposition (SVD), the framelets have been made applicable to directed graphs \citep{ZouHanLinGao2022}.

+A simple method of building more versatile and stable framelet families was suggested by \cite{yang2022quasi} which is known as Quasi-Framelets.
+In this study, we will introduce graph framelets using the same architecture described in the paper \citep{yang2022quasi}.
+We begin by defining the filtering functions for Quasi-Framelets:

-In this study, we introduce graph framelets as described in \cite{YangZhouYinGao2022}.
-A set of $K+1$ positive functions defined on $[0, \pi]$, $\mathcal{F} = \{g_0(\xi), g_1(\xi), ..., g_K(\xi)\}$, is named as Quasi-Framelet scaling functions if the following identity condition is satisfied:
+\begin{definition}[Filtering functions for Quasi-Framelets] We call a set of $R+1$ positive filtering functions defined on $[0, \pi]$, $\mathcal{F} = \{g_0(\xi), g_1(\xi), ..., g_R(\xi)\}$, Quasi-Framelet scaling functions if the following identity condition is satisfied:

-such that $g_0$ descends from 1 to 0 and $g_K$ ascends from 0 to 1 for $\xi\in [0, \pi]$.
-Particularly $g_0$ aims to regulate the highest frequency while $g_K$ to regulate the lowest frequency, and the rest to regulate other frequencies in between.
+such that $g_0$ descends from 1 to 0 and $g_R$ ascends from 0 to 1 as frequency increases over the spectral domain $[0, \pi]$. \end{definition} Particularly $g_0$ aims to regulate the highest frequency while $g_R$ to regulate the lowest frequency, and the rest to regulate other frequencies in between.